ucla-oarc-web/WebBlocks/doc/module/base/Structure.md

 It is also possible to orient a `.row` so that it collapses from the right rather than the left by using `.row.right`.

+Note that some elements, such as a `ul`, `ol` or one explicitly set with a left or right margin, are not suited for use as a `.panel-X` because of the way the HTML box-model works.
+Instead, such elements should be wrapped inside of a neutral element such as a `div`, `section`, `nav`, `header`, `footer`, etc.

 ### Collapse Controls for Rows and Panels

 For some content, the default row collapse at `$breakpoint-small` is not ideal.